Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Conclusion

 The authors would like to thank Heiga Zen, Neil Zeghidour, Eugene Kharitonov, Tal Schuster, Bryan Richter, Christian Frank, Marco Tagliasacchi, Nadav Bar, and the rest of the Google Research team for helpful discussions and previous work on data preparation.
+The contribution of Alon Levkovitch is part of his Ph.D. thesis research conducted at Tel-Aviv University.